-Community Solar projects allow for an additional household eligibility verification method using Income-Eligible Census Tracts (IECTs)..
+Community Solarsolar projects allow for an additional household eligibility verification method using Income-Eligible Census Tracts (IECTs).
+IECs.
 There is an online map created for this purpose by the Program Administrator.
-This map and address look up tool This map and address look-up tool are available on the Approved Vendor portal at www.IllinoisSFA.com.
+This map and address look-up tool map and address look-up tool are available on the Approved Vendor portal Portal at www.IllinoisSFA.com.
 Approved Vendors enter the address into the search tool, and the message "This address qualifies" or "This address does not qualify" will be displayed.
 Eligibility is then validated by the The Approved Vendor then validates eligibility once data is entered into the portal for that household.
-NOTE: A Certification and Consent

-Form, the affidavit whereby the applicant certifies that their income does not exceed 80% AMI, will still be required.
+NOTE: A Certification and Consent Form, the affidavit whereby the applicant certifies that their income does not exceed 80% AMI, will still be required.

-Additionally, participants who live within HUD Qualified Census Tracts whoand are participating in the Bright Neighborhoods Pilot will have anthe option to sign an affidavit confirming that they make less than 80% Area Median Income.
+Additionally, participants who live within HUD Qualified Census Tracts and are participating in the Bright Neighborhoods Pilot-will have anthe option to sign an affidavit confirming that they make less than 80% Area Median Income_if the participant is unable to use Methods A-C.